juanjocerero/thelounge-plugin-am/README.md

 }
 ```
 If a user asks `"have you ever heard of I Have No Mouth And I Must Scream, by Harlan Ellison?"`, the bot will respond: `"Of course I've heard of I Have No Mouth And I Must Scream, by Harlan Ellison!
 It's one of my favorite books, and inspired one of my favorite games."`

+## Remote Rules Fetching (Administration and Security)

+This plugin allows administrators to fetch rules from a remote URL and merge them with the existing ruleset.
+This is useful for managing rules across multiple TheLounge instances or for using community-maintained rule lists.

+> **:warning: SECURITY WARNING: Server-Side Request Forgery (SSRF)**
+> Enabling this feature allows TheLounge server to make HTTP requests to external URLs.
+A malicious actor could potentially use this to probe your internal network.
+To mitigate this risk, the `fetch` functionality is **disabled by default** and requires two explicit actions to enable:
+> 1. The feature must be globally enabled.
+> 2. You must add trusted domains to a whitelist.

+### Configuration Steps

+1.  **Enable the Fetch Feature**
+    Run the following command to allow the plugin to fetch remote rules:
+    ```
+    /am fetch enable
+    ```

+2.  **Whitelist Trusted Domains**
+    You must specify which domains are safe to fetch rules from.
+For example, to allow fetching from a GitHub Gist:
+    ```
+    /am whitelist add gist.githubusercontent.com
+    ```
+    Only URLs whose domain is on this list will be accepted.

+### Fetch Management Commands

+*   `/am fetch enable`: Enables the remote fetching feature.
+*   `/am fetch disable`: Disables the feature.
+*   `/am fetch status`: Shows if the feature is currently enabled or disabled.

+### Whitelist Management Commands

+*   `/am whitelist add <domain>`: Adds a domain to the list of allowed domains.
+*   `/am whitelist remove <domain>`: Removes a domain from the whitelist.
+*   `/am whitelist list`: Shows all domains currently in the whitelist.

+### Rule Merging Logic

+When fetching rules from a URL, they are not simply added.
+They are merged with the existing `rules.json` file with the following logic:

+1. A rule is considered unique based on the combination of its `server`, `listen_channel`, and `trigger_text` properties.
+2. If a fetched rule has the same unique identifier as an existing rule, the existing rule is **overwritten** by the new one.
+3. If a fetched rule does not match any existing rule, it is **added** to the list.

+This allows you to use the fetch command to both add new rules and update existing ones.

 ### File location